 When it comes to immigration or personal injury cases, malingering can be an issue.
 The obvious benefits for an individual could be many.
 For example, in a VAWA case, exaggerating or making up symptoms related to alleged abuse by an ex-spouse.
 Or in attempting to forego the USA Citizenship exam, or in seeking higher compensation in an injury case by exaggerating or falsely reporting symptoms.

-MMPI-3: The validity scales of the MMPI-3 can help identify potential tendency to over report, having inconsistent responses, etc. Scores on MMPI-3 overreporting indicators and most substantive scales were higher among the Overreporting Group relative to the standard instructions group (SI) with very large effect sizes, and scores on MMPI-3 underreporting indicators were higher and most substantive scales scores were lower among the Underreporting Group relative to the SI group, with moderate to large effects.
+MMPI-3 can help identify a potential tendency to over-report, have inconsistent responses, etc. Scores on MMPI-3 overreporting indicators and most substantive scales were higher among the Overreporting Group relative to the standard instructions group (SI) with very large effect sizes, and scores on MMPI-3 underreporting indicators were higher and most substantive scales scores were lower among the Underreporting Group relative to the SI group, with moderate to large effects.
 Classification accuracy estimates documented the effectiveness of MMPI-3 Validity Scales in detecting overreporting and underreporting.
 Bivariate correlations between MMPI-3 substantive scale scores and criterion measures (which were completed under SIs for all three groups) were substantially attenuated for both simulation groups relative to the SI Group.
 Bivariate correlations were also attenuated for groups identified as overreporting or underreporting using MMPI-3 Validity Scale scores relative to individuals with valid MMPI-3 protocols, highlighting the need for and importance of appraising threats to protocol validity when assessing personality and psychopathology by self-report.

-Administering these tests do not guarantee absence of malingering but add a significant level of weight in screening for malingering.
-Incorporating one of these tests (or others) individually or combining them, as applicable, can add significant credibility to the results obtained as part of a psychological evaluation or for any the medicolegal case.
+Administering these tests does not guarantee the presence or absence of malingering but adds a significant level of weight to screening for malingering.
+Incorporating one of these tests (or others) individually or combining them, as applicable, can add significant credibility to the results obtained as part of a psychological evaluation or for any medicolegal case.

 In my practice, the utilization of one or a combination of these tests is basically part of any psychological evaluation.
 Please contact us if you have any questions.